 We will provide participants with the overall findings of the study when analysis of information from the study is completed.

-Based on information we learn about a participant’s personal or family medical history or from the laboratory tests done on DNA from the saliva or chordoma samples, we may re-contact a participant and invite him/her, and possibly some close relatives, to participate in a separate clinical study related to the development of chordoma.
+Based on information we learn about a participant’s personal or family medical history or from the laboratory tests done on DNA from the saliva or chordoma samples, we may re-contact a participant and invite him/her, and possibly ask them to contact their close relatives, to participate in a separate clinical study related to the development of chordoma.
 If we re-contact people about the clinical study, they can decide at that time whether they want to participate in it.

 To participate in the Non-Familial Chordoma study, a person must be:

 If the individuals with chordoma are between the ages of 6 and 17 years of age, a parent can serve as a proxy for them and complete the personal and family medical history questionnaire.
 A parent may also help them collect the saliva sample.

 If only one person in your family has ever been diagnosed with chordoma and you are interested in contributing to research on non-familial chordoma, please email Ms. Stephanie Steinbart, our research nurse, or call her toll-free 1-800-518-8474.